 Harry Bradford, Music Director

 A prize-winning conductor and choral director, Harry has an MMus with distinction from the Royal Academy of Music.
 He was the Genesis Sixteen Conducting Scholar 2018-19 and is co-founder and conductor of Recordare, a vibrant and versatile choir of Genesis Sixteen alumni.
-In 2009, Harry was a BBC Radio 2 Young Chorister of the Year.
-He subsequently read music at the University of Cambridge and was a choral scholar in the choir of King’s College under the direction of the late Sir Stephen Cleobury.
-At King’s, Harry was Music Director and arranger for the scholars’ close harmony group, The King’s Men.
-He remains active as a singer and has worked with Tenebrae, Mogens Dahl Kammerkor, the Hanover Band Chorus, London Choral Sinfonia, Siglo de Oro and Britten Sinfonia Voices.
-As well as his position with Thames Philharmonic Choir, he holds permanent positions with the North Herts Guild of Singers, Stanmore Choral Society and the Argus Media Office Choir, and directs his close harmony group, the Chetwynd Consort.
+In recent months, he was the course director for ‘Requiems at Home’ run by the Self-Isolation Choir in response to the COVID-19 pandemic.
+A former BBC Radio 2 Young Chorister of the Year, he subsequently read music at the University of Cambridge and was a member of the choir of King’s College under the direction of the late Sir Stephen Cleobury.
+He still remains active as a professional singer and has worked with Mogens Dahl Kammerkor, the Hanover Band Chorus, London Choral Sinfonia, Tenebrae and Britten Sinfonia Voices.

 James Orford, Accompanist

-James Orford is currently the Organist in Residence at Westminster Cathedral and a Postgraduate Student at the Royal Academy of Music, having completed his undergraduate degree at the Academy with first class honours.
-He was the recipient of the Duchess of Gloucester’s Award for Exemplary Studentship and has been awarded one of the Academy’s distinguished Bicentenary Scholarships.
-He recently completed eighteen months as the Organ Scholar at St Paul’s Cathedral, having previously held Organ Scholarships at Truro Cathedral, the Royal Hospital Chelsea, and King’s College, London.
+James Orford is currently the Organist in Residence at Westminster Cathedral.
+In 2020 he obtained a distinction in his MA in Performance from the Royal Academy of Music, having completed his undergraduate degree at the Academy with first class honours.
+In 2021 he has provided organ accompaniment in recordings for the Self-Isolation Choir and has embarked on his first solo disc.
 James also works as a choral accompanist and has collaborated with many professional and amateur choirs; currently he is the accompanist for the London Pro Arte Choir as well as TPC.
 An accomplished pianist, James regularly performs with both instrumental and vocal soloists, most notably Susan Bullock CBE and Ian Bostridge CBE.